-Puerto Rico's Senate, San Juan Mayor challenge new governor's legitimacy in court
+Puerto Rico's Senate, San Juan mayor challenge new governor's legitimacy in court

 Before exiting, Rosselló cited this law to justify why Pierluisi was his rightful successor.

-He explained that the law of succession incorporated a recommendation made by the island's Department of Justice which "states that it will not be necessary for the Secretary of State to have been confirmed to assume governance permanently" because "the constitutional text does not require confirmation and that, in case of emergency, such requirement should not be required."
+Rosselló explained that the law of succession González drafted incorporated a recommendation made by the island's Department of Justice that "states that it will not be necessary for the secretary of state to have been confirmed to assume governance permanently" because "the constitutional text does not require confirmation and that, in case of emergency, such requirement should not be required."

-But Puerto Rico's resident commissioner and non-voting member of Congress, Jenniffer Gonzalez —who helped draft the law — has publicly stated she doesn't agree.

-According to her law, "a Secretary of State must occupy his position in property" in order to step up as the governor, suggesting that Pierluisi should have been confirmed by both the House and the Senate.

-Groups like Puerto Rico's ACLU chapter and Bar Association have also questioned the legitimacy of process that led to Pierluisi as the new governor.
+Groups like Puerto Rico's ACLU chapter and Bar Association have also questioned the legitimacy of the process that led to Pierluisi being sworn in as governor.

 "Laws cannot deviate from constitutional postulates, the intention of the Constitution's authors and the current situation," Puerto Rico's Bar Association, which is looking into initiating a judicial process to challenge Pierluisi's oath as governor, wrote in a statement.